Single dose Prefilled Pen (autoinjector)

 All medicines should be kept where young children cannot reach them.

-If your doctor tells you to stop using TRULICITY or you find your pens or syringes
+If your doctor tells you to stop using TRULICITY or you find your pens have passed

-Empty pens and syringes should be disposed of in a sharps container or similar puncture
+Empty pens should be disposed of in a sharps container or similar puncture proof container

 Ask your doctor, diabetes nurse or pharmacist where you can dispose of the container